Pentao/100DaysOfCloud/README.md

 5. Update your main README to link back to your Day Journey article
 4. If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)

-## How to use this template:
-Fill in your details where you see this icon ✍️
-We have provided a sample Day Journey entry staring at 0.
-You can delete this example.

 ## Humberto's Cloud Journey

 Hola, my name is Humberto.

 I'm a systems engineer with interest in coud thechnologies, specifically Azure and looking to get involved in the community and learn as much as I can.

-Currenlty I am preparing for AZ-400
+Currently I am preparing for AZ-400 mainly through [CloudSkills](https://cloudskills.io/) and I will document my progress and any other resources I use  here.

 - [@hujorquera](https://twitter.com/hujorquera)
 - [LinkedIn](https://www.linkedin.com/in/humbertojorquera)